raphsilva/corpus-4p/annotation/README.md

     * `TELA`: Part of the equipment that displays the visual interface.
     * `USABILIDADE`: Ease of use.

 There is also the special aspect `outscope` that identifies opinions that are not about the entity.
-These opinions are usually tagged as `EMPRESA` by the automatic annotation system.

 ### Polarities